Carla Hayden: Termination

 The American Library Association praised the service of Hayden as a "wise and faithful steward of the Library of Congress – the library she has called our 'national treasure'" and its president, Cindy Hohl, decried her "unjust dismissal".

-Publishers' Weekly characterized Hayden's termination as the "latest blow to professional research and the literary and arts community."
+Publishers Weekly characterized Hayden's termination as the "latest blow to professional research and the literary and arts community."

 Three U.S. poets laureate—Ada Limón, Joy Harjo, and Tracy K. Smith—condemned her firing.
 Meg Medina, the 2023-2024 National Ambassador for Children's Literature, said "Dr. Hayden is utterly beloved by her staff and by librarians across this country ... she is nothing short of a national treasure.
 Her firing is a disgraceful act and one that should concern everyone."

-Shortly thereafter several other officials of the library and its departments were fired as well.
+Shortly thereafter, several other officials of the library and its departments were fired as well.
 The firings have been interpreted as an attack on the separation of powers.

 No replacement of Hayden has been nominated.
 Trump named Deputy Attorney General Todd Blanche as acting librarian of Congress.
-Principal Deputy Librarian Robert Newlen, who by protocol, would have served as interim librarian was fired.
+Principal Deputy Librarian Robert Newlen, who by protocol would have served as interim librarian, was fired.
 Later, the deputy librarian and copyright office director Shira Perlmutter was fired.
 Senior DOJ officials Brian Nieves and Paul Perkins were appointed as "acting" for the positions held by Perlmutter and Newlen.
 Perlmutter has sued to dispute the legality of her dismissal, as her position as Register of Copyrights is appointed by, and responsible to, the librarian of Congress.

-On June 8, 2025, Carla Hayden was interviewed on CBS News Sunday Morning about her termination.
+On June 8, 2025, Hayden was interviewed on CBS News Sunday Morning about her termination.

-Andrew W. Mellon Foundation-Senior Fellow
+Andrew W. Mellon Foundation

-Carla Hayden was appointed senior fellow at the Andrew W. Mellon Foundation on July 7, 2025, to advance public knowledge through libraries and archives.
-The foundation press release noted that Hayden "will pursue scholarship, writing, and research projects while also serving as a strategic partner and counsel, working in collaboration with foundation leadership and staff, advising on opportunities to support and advance libraries, archives, and other organizations in the public knowledge ecosystem."
+Hayden was appointed senior fellow at the Andrew W. Mellon Foundation on July 7, 2025, to advance public knowledge through libraries and archives.
+The foundation press release noted that Hayden "will pursue scholarship, writing, and research projects while also serving as a strategic partner and counsel."

 PEN/Faulkner Literary Champion

 Hayden was the 2025 PEN/Faulkner Literary Champion.
-Gwydion Suilebhan, Executive Director of the PEN/Faulkner Foundation stated, "Throughout her impressive career, she has worked tirelessly in service to the belief that American culture thrives when stories from diverse perspectives enrich our lives, ensuring that more and more of us have access to the joys, comforts, and wisdom of fiction.
+Gwydion Suilebhan, executive director of the PEN/Faulkner Foundation, stated, "Throughout her impressive career, she has worked tirelessly in service to the belief that American culture thrives when stories from diverse perspectives enrich our lives, ensuring that more and more of us have access to the joys, comforts, and wisdom of fiction.
 We are thrilled to be able to honor her for her work."

 Honors

 In 1995, Hayden received the Librarian of the Year Award from Library Journal, becoming the first African American to receive the award.

+In 2025, Hayden received the inaugural Jean Blackwell Hutson Award from the Schomburg Center.